ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 #### Step 2.1 Use the Migration Toolkit for Application Binaries to evaluate the applications

-In this section you will use the Migration Toolkit for Application Binaries to generate evaluation reports for the EAR file CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear.
-It the original app that runs on WAS V7.
+In this section you will use the Migration Toolkit for Application Binaries to generate evaluation reports for the EAR file **[CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear)**.
+It is the original app that runs on WAS V7.

 ##### 2.1.1: Use the Migration Toolkit for Application Binaries to evaluate the applications